OlleReberg/OlleReberg/README.md

 ### Hi there 👋
-My name is Olle and I am a Game Programming student at Forsbergs.
+My name is Olle and I am a Game Programming student at Forsbergs.\
-It would be really cool if you checked out my portfolio at https://ollereberg.wixsite.com/ollereberg!
+\
+\
-I've studied ✅:
+I've studied ✅:\
-C# with Unity
+C# with Unity\
-    * Basics and intermidiate
+    * Basics and intermidiate\
-Algorithms and datastructures
+Algorithms and datastructures\
 Mobile development
 Asynchronous programming
 Network programming